SarahPie/GameDev-MiniProjects/README.md

 # GameDev-MiniProjects

-Mini games made with the Corona game engine
+Mini mobile games made with the Corona game engine